-Daryl is a director of Australian Masters Corporate Bond Fund No 5 Limited and the Australian Masters Yield Fund 1 to 3.
+Daryl is a director of Australian Masters Yield Fund 1 to 3.
 Daryl has worked previously for the International Monetary Fund, the Federal Treasury, Department of Finance and the Social Welfare Policy Secretariat.
 Daryl was also a member of the Fraser Government's Occupational Superannuation Task Force.